Supply Chain Management and its Types:

 Seven Principles of Supply Chain Management:

 Supply Chain Management (SCM) consists of seven principles that drive the efficient management of logistic chains in businesses.
-These principles aim at increasing the value of the customers, increasing the effectiveness of the organization and its operations, and ensuring the sustainability of the process.
+These principles help supply chain managers optimize supply chain activities while meeting customer expectations and ensuring long-term sustainability.

 Inventory Visibility: